pblabs/zen/README.markdown

 Keep classes and functions as small as possible, break it into multiple "modules"... it is usually easier to understand what is going on.

-_zen-http_ is _Zen_ for triadic handlers, includes proper result and error handlers and default 404 response.
+_zen-http_ is _Zen_ for triadic handlers.
+It includes proper HTTP result and error handlers and default 404 response.
 Connect and Stack compatible, really faster in real world use cases.
 Use `next(err)` to push a 500 error message to the client, `next(null,result)` to send the result with status 200.

 ## Benchmarks